Preparing Doctoral Dissertation

 - Steps to Take before Leaving the University (email and files)

 - Department keys: put your keys in an envelop with your name and put the envelop in Jeff Nielsen’s mailbox.

 You can either receive a degree completion letter from the Department of Chemistry or from the University.

 From the Department of Chemistry

 To receive a completion letter from the Department, please email the Chemistry Graduate Program Office (GPO) and provide the date of your defense and the date that you submitted your thesis to the Graduate School.
-The letter will be signed by Matt Sanders.
+The letter will be signed by The Associate Chair of Graduate Program.